We are committed to protecting the privacy of all individuals using this website and our services

-The following statement sets out the privacy notice in relation to all InHealth Group websites
+The following statement sets out the privacy notice in relation to InHealth Group Limited.

 Introduction and General Terms

 We are committed to protecting and respecting your privacy and ask that you read this notice carefully.
 It explains when and why we collect personal data about you, how we use it, the conditions under which we may disclose it and how we keep it secure.

 We are InHealth Group Limited, registered in England & Wales under company number 04620480 with our registered office at Beechwood Hall, Kingsmead Road, High Wycombe, Bucks HP11 1JL.

 What type of personal data do we collect and process and how do we do it?

 Personal data is any information that relates to you and can be used to identify you.

 We may collect and process personal data when you engage with our businesses.
 The typical places that personal data are collected include: